kerk1v/rasperry-pi-pico-samizdat/README.md

 # rasperry-pi-pico-samizdat
 Anonymous, guerrilla publishing with a Raspberry Pi Pico and a library for WLAN Captive portal / Hotspot creation.

+Why the name?

+According to Wikipedia a samizdat is a "self-published work of dissident literature, which was clandestinely distributed in the former Soviet bloc countries."

 This project is inspired by an article in C't (a German computer magazine) 23/2033.

 It will turn a Raspberry Pi Pico W into a WLAN Hotspot with a captive portal.
 The possible uses are many, but the one proposed in the article was to use it for a sort of "Guerilla publishing".